MA

 1 year full-time

-• This is now given by the Association to reward programmes of the highest overall quality which achieve a distinction level in the majority of categories in the accreditation process, which cover all aspects of the programme.
+The MA has accreditation from the Professional Publishers Association, with the highest accolade of a 'distinction'.
+This is given by the PPA to reward programmes of the highest overall quality that achieve a distinction level in the majority of categories in the accreditation process.

 What you'll study